 Fibre-Rich Food - Good For Your Health

 This might sound a bit brutal but as wonderful as it is to eat, what goes in needs to come out reasonably quickly – the backside way!
-Eating fibre-rich food is good for making that happen.
+Eating fibre-rich food will help making that happen.

 There are two types of fibre – soluble and insoluble fibre.
 Both of them are incredibly important for your health.